Garlic mashed potatoes with rosemary and olive oil

 Salt, to taste

 Peel and cube the potatoes into large chunks.
 Add the potatoes, salt, water, garlic, and rosemary to a pot, covering the potatoes with 3 inches of water.
-Bring to a boil and simmer for 30-40 minutes until the potatoes are very soft and ready to fall apart.
+Bring to a boil and simmer for 30-40 minutes, until the potatoes are very soft and easily fall apart.
 When pierced with a skewer, there should be minimal resistance.
 Drain, setting aside the water, and cool completely.

 When cool, add the olive oil and salt.
 Mash with your hands or pass through a food mill with the garlic and rosemary.
 Taste for salt and adjust as needed.
 If needed, add some of the cooking liquids, about 3-4 tablespoons to make the mash creamy and wet.